Karachi Breeze: Red Line

-Construction of Red Line has been started and will connect central Karachi to its eastern suburbs.It will extend from Numaish Chowrangi near the Mazar-e-Quaid in central Karachi, to Malir Halt in eastern Karachi via University Road.
+Construction of Red Line has been started and will connect central Karachi to its eastern suburbs.
+It will extend from Numaish Chowrangi near the Mazar-e-Quaid in central Karachi, to Malir Halt in eastern Karachi via University Road.
 The system will be a "third generation" BRT system in which local buses can enter/exit the system at designated points, to travel between city streets and the dedicated bus corridor.
-It will have at a total length of 27 km.
+It will have a total length of 27 km.
 Construction was to start in August 2020, but was delayed to 2021 due to the global coronavirus pandemic, and was originally planned to be completed in 2022 at a cost of $503.2 million.
 The projected ridership of the system is 300,000 passengers per day.

 It is the first transportation project in the world to receive funding from the UN Green Climate Fund for its use of biomethane from cow dung to power buses.
 A facility will be established at Cattle Colony to produce 11 tonnes of biogas per day for the line's 213 buses.
 A system of drains will also be built along the line to harvest rainwater for horticultural use, while the drains will also be perforated to allow rainwater to recharge water tables.